Saint Alban: Bede's account

 Alban was led to execution, and he presently came to a fast-flowing river that could not be crossed (believed to be the River Ver).
 There was a bridge, but a mob of curious townspeople who wished to watch the execution had so clogged the bridge that the execution party could not cross.
 Filled with an ardent desire to arrive quickly at martyrdom, Alban raised his eyes to heaven, and the river dried up, allowing Alban and his captors to cross over on dry land.
 The astonished executioner cast down his sword and fell at Alban's feet, moved by divine inspiration and praying that he might either suffer with Alban or be executed for him.

-The other executioners hesitated to pick up his sword, and meanwhile, Alban and they went about 500 paces to a gently sloping hill, completely covered with all kinds of wild flowers, and overlooking a beautiful plain.
+The other executioners hesitated to pick up his sword, and meanwhile, Alban and they went about 500 paces to a gently sloping hill, completely covered with all kinds of wildflowers, and overlooking a beautiful plain.
 (Bede observes that it was a fittingly beautiful place to be enriched and sanctified by a martyr's blood.)

 When Alban reached the summit of the hill, he began to thirst and prayed God would give him water.
 A spring immediately sprang up at his feet.
 It was there that his head was struck off, as well as the head of the first Roman soldier who was miraculously converted and refused to execute him.
 However, immediately after delivering the fatal stroke, the eyes of the second executioner popped out of his head and dropped to the ground, along with Alban's head, so that this second executioner could not rejoice over Alban's death.

+Other legends

 In later legends, Alban's head rolled downhill after his execution, and a well sprang up where it stopped.

 Upon hearing of the miracles, the astonished judge ordered further persecutions to cease, and he began to honour the saint's death.

 St Albans Cathedral now stands near the believed site of his execution, and a well is at the bottom of the hill, Holywell Hill.